 Chivo guisado liniero (or chivo guisado picante) refers to a spicy goat meat stew.
 Goat dishes are common in the western regions of the Dominican Republic, specifically in the northwest and southwest.
 This particular dish hails from the northwest region where it’s made with goats that feed on wild oregano.
 Grazing on wild oregano is said to infuse the meat with the flavors of the herb.

 Aside from local goat meat, another essential component to chivo guisado is the scotch bonnet pepper.
 It’s what gives the dish its characteristic spiciness and flavor.
-Chivo guisado liniero is usually served with tostones, white rice, or moro de habichuelas.
+Chivo guisado liniero is usually served with tostones, arroz blanco (white rice), or moro de habichuelas.

 DOMINICAN COOKING CLASSES

-If you have a passion for cooking and want to have a more hands-on experience with Dominican food, then you can check Cookly for a list of cooking classes in the Dominican Republic.
+If you have a passion for cooking and want to learn about popular Dominican recipes, then you can check Cookly for a list of cooking classes in the Dominican Republic.

 There are many reasons why millions of people visit the Dominican Republic every year.
 Sand and surf top most people’s lists but not far behind is the food.